-Budget 2017: Everything you need to know
+Budget 2018: Everything you need to know

-If you are wondering what to do in your lunch break on Wednesday, then a good idea is to brew a cup of tea, make a sandwich and watch the Budget.

-It is the biggest single event of the year affecting your finances.
+What a way to start the week - settling down to watch one of the major events of the year that affects your finances.

-In his speech, the chancellor will announce the government's plans for tax and spending.
+In his speech, the chancellor will announce the government's plans for tax and spending for the financial year which starts in April 2019.

-No major changes to income tax and National Insurance are expected, but more is expected about the government's plans for the housing market.

 Here is your essential guide.